-6. Glacial history: Slow-moving ice in the vicinity of ice divides contains a record of past ice dynamics (thinning and divide location).
+6. Glacial history: Defining the extent and volume of ice sheets under paleoclimatic conditions warmer than the present (Eemian, Marine Isotope Stage-14, Pliocene, and mid-Holocene warm periods in Greenland) is an important indicator of future ice sheet vulnerability.
+Although a variety of indirect approaches have been used to constrain the history of ice sheets (glacial geology, paleoceanography, etc.), the most direct method is to determine the age of basal ice across an ice sheet bed.
+Basal ice age can be modeled with age-depth flow models, or more directly by dating trapped air in basal ice.
+Slowmoving ice in the vicinity of ice divides contains a record of past ice dynamics (thinning and divide location).
 Depth profiles of age and temperature from ice cores and boreholes can be used to extract histories of accumulation and ice dynamics (Waddington et al., 2005; Price et al., 2007).
-Records from coastal domes are of special interest because they can be used to infer past extents of ice sheets and the history of deglaciation (Conway et al., 1999).
+Records from coastal domes and coastal ice caps are of special interest because they can be used to infer past extents of ice sheets and the history of deglaciation (Conway et al., 1999).
 Intermediate depth (~1,500 m) cores to measure depth-profiles of age and temperature at targeted coastal domes are needed to help constrain the deglaciation of ice sheets.
 Coring on ice domes near the Amundsen Sea Embayment may be able to provide a context for more recent observed changes in ice dynamics, particularly accelerated thinning in the most recent several decades.

-Defining the extent and volume of ice sheets under paleoclimatic conditions warmer than the present (Eemian (MIS-5), MIS-14, Pliocene) is an important indicator of future ice sheet vulnerability.
 Cosmogenic nuclides in bedrock beneath ice sheets can tell us about their former extent, and the timing and duration of past exposure periods.
-Techniques to estimate the size and shape of ice sheets during colder periods are well established (e.g. Mercer, 1968, Denton et al., 1989, Todd et al., 2010; Bentley et al., 2010; Stone et al., 2003; Hall et al., 2004; Anderson et al., 2014); determining their extent and thickness under warmer climates is more problematic.
+Techniques to estimate the size and shape of ice sheets during colder periods are well established (e.g. Mercer, 1968, Denton et al., 1989, Todd et al., 2010; Bentley et al., 2010; Stone et al., 2003; Hall et al., 2004; Anderson et al., 2014; Schaefer et al, 2016); determining their extent and thickness under warmer climates is more problematic.
 Much of the evidence is hidden beneath the present ice sheets.
-Under shallow ice, nimble methods for reconnaissance recovery of short rock cores for exposure age dating should be developed for use near the ice margins.
-Under deep ice, rapid access drilling is needed recover this evidence, and open up new and important perspectives on ice-climate linkages in a warmer world.
+Under shallow ice, nimble methods for reconnaissance recovery of short rock cores for cosmogenic nuclide techniques to quantify periods of exposure (ice free) and burial (ice cover) have been developed, for example the Agile Sub-Ice Geological Drill (ASIG) for use near the ice margins.
+Under deep ice, rapid access drilling, for example using the RAID drill, to recover this evidence, and open up new and important perspectives on ice-climate linkages in a warmer world.

 John Goodge and a colleague collecting specimens in the Transantarctic Mountains.
-Credit: John Goodge / University of Minnesota-Duluth.
+Photo credit: John Goodge/University of Minnesota-Duluth.

-Depth profile measurements on short (1-5 m) subglacial bedrock cores will be used to confirm that the nuclides were produced in situ, and identify surfaces compromised by subglacial erosion.
+Depth profile measurements on short (1-5 m) subglacial bedrock cores will be used to confirm that cosmogenic nuclides were produced in situ, and identify surfaces that constrain subglacial landscape evolution by subglacial erosion.
 Erosion reduces and ultimately erases the nuclide profile, so eroded surfaces must be avoided by targeting surfaces where ice is frozen to the bed.
 Note, however, that small amounts of erosion can be identified and the effects constrained using combinations of nuclides with different production profiles (Liu et al., 1994).